zaebalsya1/py-knights-fighting/README.md

 - Make sure, that your final code pass `flake8` and `pytest`

 Obligations:
-- In this task we test only 1 `main` function from `app.main` - make sure it works correctly after all your changes applied to the project.
+- In this task we test only 1 `battle` function from `app.main` - make sure it works correctly after all your changes applied to the project.

 P.S: You could add your own logic to this project, if you want: just be creative here :)